 The second part that makes 99 especially neat – Knit Eco Chic is now multi-lingual!
 A very special “thank you” to Marcela.
 She translated all our patterns and eBook into Spanish!

-Get your copy of Identity today on Ravelry and Pattervine.
+Get your copy of Identity today on Ravelry.
 Each pattern will be available later in the month as an individual download, at which time, the eBook price will go up to it’s regular full price listing.